 Word of Mouth Marketing has been one of the biggest strategies behind the spread of this game worldwide.
 Candy Crush has also used influencer marketing and other strategies like cross-promotions, TV advertisements, etc. to market its brand.

 The main reason behind such a vast appeal of Candy Crush Saga is the clever use of –

-Candy Crush is a mixture of every color.
-Hence the game can be considered gender neutral and
+Candy Crush is a mixture of every colour.
+Hence the game can be considered gender-neutral.